delbertbeta/rajio/README.md

 # rajio

+Rajio is an anonymous file/text sharing platform on web, focusing on lightweight and easy-deploy. :ghost:

 ## Introduction

-Rajio is an anonymous file/text sharing platform on web, focusing on lightweight and easy-deploy.

 Just similar to [Firefox Send](https://send.firefox.com/), Rajio gives you a space to upload file or text without login and your privacy. **Rajio will not encrypt your file on the server, which is different from Firefox Send**.
 After uploading, you can share it with your friends by urls or QRCode.